 - Tzatziki Sauce

 "Greek french fries" are usually made with freshly squeezed lemon juice and lots of oregano on top.
 So why not add some salty feta cheese and a creamy lemony yogurt sauce over top?!
-Top with freshly chopped herbs and you've got a delicious appetizer that will please ever
+Top with freshly chopped herbs and you've got a delicious appetizer that will please everyone.

 Choosing the right french fries